mcollina/autocannon/README.md

     * `statusCode`: The http status code of the response.
     * `resBytes`: The response byte length.
     * `responseTime`: The time taken to get a response for the initiating the request.
+* `reset`: Emitted when the requests pipeline was reset due to `setupRequest` returning a falsey value.

 Example using the autocannon events and the client API and events: